Public Employees' Pension Reform Act

 A defined contribution plan must meet the requirements and applicable limits under federal law.
 Internal Revenue Code section 401(a)(17) limits compensation that may be taken into account for retirement plan contributions.
 For 2015, the maximum compensation that may be counted for retirement plan contributions is $265,000.
 This limit is indexed and may change from year to year.

 For public agencies, school employers, California State Universities, and the judicial branch; a new member's initial contribution rate will be at least 50 percent of the total normal cost rate for their defined benefit plan or "the current contribution rate of similarly situated employees, whichever is greater," except where it would cause an existing Memorandum of Understanding (MOU) to be impaired.
-The CalPERS State, School Pension Contribution Rates Lower Than Projected; Rise for New Fiscal Year news release has the latest information about employer contribution rates.

 Any current or future public official or employee convicted of a felony while carrying out his or her official duties, in seeking an elected office or appointment, and/or in connection with obtaining salary or pension benefits, will be required to forfeit any pension or related benefit earned from the date of the commission of the felony.